Dissipation-enabled resonant adiabatic quantum state transfer: Entanglement generation and quantum cloning: Resonant dissipation-enabled excitation transfer and photon emission

 Thus, the orthogonal component becomes vanishingly small so that under these conditions the spontaneously emitted photon is not distorted with respect to the incoming photon.
 It is apparent that \eqref{eq:WesOnePhotonAmplitude} and \eqref{eq:WesOrthogonalDecomposition} are consistent with the conservation of probability, i.e.

 We may also consider a scenario in which the photon is spontaneously emitted into the reservoir $W_{ef}$ and propagates along a linear waveguide to position $\textbf{x}_D$.
-Analogous to \eqref{eq:WesOnePhotonAmplitude}, in this case the one-photon amplitude $f_{ef}^{D}(t)$ characterizing the single photon wave packet $\ket{\Psi_{ef}(t)}^{W_{ef},B_{ef}}$ of \eqref{eq:PsiEF} reads
+Analogous to \eqref{eq:WesOnePhotonAmplitude}, in this case the one-photon amplitude $f_{ef}^{D}(t)$ characterizing the single-photon wave packet $\ket{\Psi_{ef}(t)}^{W_{ef},B_{ef}}$ of \eqref{eq:PsiEF} reads

 In the extreme adiabatic limit \eqref{eq:WefOnePhotonAmplitude} simplifies to

 Thus, in the extreme adiabatic limit the one-photon amplitude \eqref{eq:WefAmplitudeAdiabatic} of the photon emitted into the $W_{ef}$ reservoir after successful excitation transfer differs from the amplitude \eqref{eq:PhotonAmplitudeAdiabatic} by a phase shift of $\pi$.